linlab/linlab.github.io/README.md

 # linlab.github.io

-Just for fun, a placeholder website for my own lab in the future.
+Just for fun, this is a placeholder website for my own lab in the future.